Agent and Workflow Deployment Guide

 region: "us-east-1"

-The agent needs a Kubernetes service account with permissions to access secrets:
+The agent or workflow needs a Kubernetes service account with permissions to access secrets:

 kubectl create serviceaccount solace-agent-mesh-sa -n your-namespace